In the 1930s Hans Selye’s began looking at the cause and impact of stress. His work, and the work of many others, indicates that stress:

 Having a good laugh can release energy and relieves tension.
 Spend some time with a friend who laughs or discover a TV programme you find funny.

-The word leisure come from the Latin “licere” which means “permission”.
+The word leisure come from the latin word “licere” which means “permission”.
 To effectively manage stress we need to allow ourselves to let go and do something that is enjoyable and refreshing.

 It can be difficult to create time for yourself!
 You may feel there is NO spare time.
 Life is already too hectic, too busy.
 Time for ourselves or leisure pursuits is often the first thing to go.
 Try to find something that you enjoy and work it into your day/week.
 Even if it is a for a short time.
 You will feel better for it.